-This article is applicable to those organisations with Direct Routing chosen as their PSTN (Public Switched Telephone Network) connection strategy.
-This article will detail the necessary prerequisites and steps for setting up and configuring your Session Border Controllers (SBCs) for Direct Routing.
+This article provides information to support organisations who are using / intend to use Direct Routing as their chosen PSTN (Public Switched Telephone Network) connection strategy.
+Phone System Administrators will find a list of the necessary prerequisites and steps for setting up and configuring their Session Border Controllers (SBCs) for Direct Routing outlined below.

 This article will cover:

 - SBC Configuration in the NHSmail Teams Phone System Power App